 Giving Back to Our Community...

-The following discretionary grants, from July 2016 through June 2017, total $7,450 and were awarded at the discretion of the Board of Trustees for the benefit of our community:
+From July 2017 through June 2018, discretionay grants totaling $2,910 were awarded by the Board of Trustees for the benefit of our community:

 Sightless Children Club